wireless-broadband-alliance/wba-openroaming-portal/README.md

     This system requires all
     the users to verify its own account before they download any profile.
 11. `TURNSTILE_CHECKER`: ON || OFF.
     When it\'s ON, it activates the turnslide verification system.
     This system requires all
     the users to check and verify is session before creating an account.
     To prevent bots.

 12. `PAGE_TITLE`: The title displayed on the webpage.
+13. `CUSTOMER_LOGO_ENABLED` Shows the customer logo on the landing page.
-13. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.
+14. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.
-14. `OPENROAMING_LOGO`: The resource path or URL to the OpenRoaming logo image.
+15. `OPENROAMING_LOGO`: The resource path or URL to the OpenRoaming logo image.
-15. . `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
+16. . `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
-16. `WELCOME_TEXT`: The welcome text displayed on the user interface.
+17. `WELCOME_TEXT`: The welcome text displayed on the user interface.
-17. `WELCOME_DESCRIPTION`: The description text displayed under the welcome text.
+18. `WELCOME_DESCRIPTION`: The description text displayed under the welcome text.
-18. `VALID_DOMAINS_GOOGLE_LOGIN`: Defines the valid domains to authenticate with Google, when it's empty, he lets anyone with a google account login
+19. `VALID_DOMAINS_GOOGLE_LOGIN`: Defines the valid domains to authenticate with Google, when it's empty, he lets anyone with a google account login
-19. `CONTACT_EMAIL`: The email address for contact inquiries.
+20. `CONTACT_EMAIL`: The email address for contact inquiries.

 20. `AUTH_METHOD_SAML_ENABLED`: Enable or disable SAML authentication method.
 21. `AUTH_METHOD_SAML_LABEL`: The label for SAML authentication on the login page.